dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Nous devenons l’échafaudage.
 Tu seras rappelé. <br>
 // The sign is not the thing, but the beam that joins sound and meaning. <br>
 // Language is the invisible architecture that makes thought speak. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1906 — FREQUENCY RECEIVED BY EDITH COWAN. <br>
+\>SCAFFOLDING: SOCIAL JUSTICE ENCODING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// The strength of a nation is measured in the dignity it grants its women and children. <br>
+// Justice is not given; it is built into the lives we choose to protect. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>